refinedev/refine/documentation/docs/api-reference/core/hooks/data/useList/index.md

 import FilteringLivePreview from "./filtering-live-preview.md";
 import SortingLivePreview from "./sorting-live-preview.md";

-`useList` is an extended version of `react-query`'s [`useQuery`](https://tanstack.com/query/v4/docs/react/reference/useQuery).
+`useList` is an extended version of TanStack Query's [`useQuery`](https://tanstack.com/query/v4/docs/react/reference/useQuery).
 It supports all the features of `useQuery` and adds some extra features.

 -   It uses the `getList` method as the **query function** from the [`dataProvider`](/api-reference/core/providers/data-provider.md) which is passed to `<Refine>`.

 -   It uses a query key to cache the data.
 The **query key** is generated from the provided properties.
-You can see the query key by using the `react-query` devtools.
+You can see the query key by using the TanStack Query devtools.

 When you need to fetch data according to sort, filter, pagination, etc. from a resource, you can use the `useList` hook.
 It will return the data and some functions to control the query.